Sherwood Island Viewpoint

 It’s a very nice little beach; though the sand’s slope is pretty drastic and the rocks and shells under the shallow water create a bit of pain for anyone walking out more than ten feet.

-But I’ll write more about that over on the State Parks page.
+But I’ll write more about that over on main Sherwood Island pages.
 For now, let’s talk about how I scooped up an ornery Damian for a walk over to the Viewpoint.
 It sits on a small bluff beyond the main pavilion and looks out over some sand, some shoreline grasses and out into the Long Island Sound.
 It’s pretty nice, but not really unique from anywhere else along the Sound in the state.

 (The following text is from the sign at the Viewpoint.)